CLC DELEGATES – REGION 4

 “I am learning a lot at the council meeting and want to keep going.
 I am also learning more and more about the law, stories and ceremony from Teddy Long.”

-Deputy chair of the CLC, deputy president of the Central Desert Regional Council, chair of the Warlpiri Youth Development and Yapa Kurlangu Ngurrara Aboriginal corporations, the Southern Tanami Kurdiji Mediation team and Yuendumu’s local authority.
+Deputy chair of the CLC, deputy president of the Central Desert Regional Council, former chair of the Warlpiri Youth Development and Yapa Kurlangu Ngurrara Aboriginal corporations, the Southern Tanami Kurdiji Mediation team and Yuendumu’s local authority.
 Mr Williams is a former assistant principal at the Yuendumu school and wants to advocate for community harmony and young people.

 “We get them out to Mount Theo [outstation] where they learn their culture,” he said.
 “We’ve been asking for a school there for a very long time because they also need to learn to read and write.”